Skip to main content

 When to Visit

 La Kedistrict experiences two distinct seasons that dramatically shape the travel experience.
 The dry season (November-April) offers ideal conditions with temperatures ranging from 75-85°F (24-29°C) and minimal rainfall (under 2 inches monthly).
-December through February represents peak tourist season with 25-30% higher accommodation rates, but also the most comfortable weather and vibrant cultural calendar.
+December through February represents peak tourist season with 25-30% higher accommodation rates, but also the most comfortable weather and lively cultural calendar.
 March-April sees fewer crowds and 15-20% lower prices, though temperatures climb toward 90°F (32°C).
 The rainy season (May-October) brings dramatic afternoon thunderstorms, with June-August receiving 8-12 inches monthly.
 While humidity soars and some rural roads become challenging, this period offers 40-50% savings on lodging and showcases the region's lush, green transformation.
 Key festivals include the Harvest Festival in late November, Independence Day celebrations in April, and the colorful Artisan Festival in February.
-Adventure travelers and photographers often prefer the dramatic skies of rainy season, while cultural enthusiasts should target December-February for optimal festival experiences.
+Adventure travelers and photographers often prefer the dramatic skies of rainy season, while cultural ensoiasts should target December-February for optimal festival experiences.
 Business travelers find March-May and September-October ideal for comfortable weather without peak season crowds.